brkuhgk/my-portfolio/README.md

 # My Porfolio website

 Its a simple porfolio website building from scratch.
-No LLLM's or used to create this.
+No LLM's or used to create this.